About

 2007

-Cité des Arts: Mixed Media, Bruno David Gallery, St. Louis, MO
+Cité des Arts: Mixed Media work and video, Bruno David Gallery, St. Louis, MO

 2006